wonkatin/express-pokedex/README.md

 ### Part 1: Project Setup & API Investigation
 Run `npm i` to install dependencies

-Setup `server.js` with a basic express erver
+Setup `server.js` with a basic express server

+Use `axios` to fetch pokemon data from the pokemon API at the home route `/`
+* Display that data in `index.ejs`

 ### Part 2: Setup Database